Brandon Bell (American football): Sophomore year

-During the 2014 season Bell began getting a substantial increase of playing time.
-He starting ten games for Penn State.
+During the 2014 season, Bell began getting a substantial increase of playing time.
+He started ten games for Penn State.
 Bell recorded his first college interception in a game against Rutgers and the next week vs UMass he had his first sack in a 48–7 win.
 Bell's best game of his career and the year was a thirteen tackle effort and also a sack in a 31-24 Double Over-Time loss to the Ohio State Buckeyes.
 Bell finished the year with a total of 43 tackles, two sacks and one interception in ten games.

 Junior year

 Bell set career highs with sacks and tackling during the 2015 campaign.
 Totaling 56 tackles and three and a half sacks Bell was one of Penn State's best defenders.
 In the first game of the year Bell had one sack and seven tacks vs the Temple Owls.
 His best game of the year was a nine tackle performance in the Big Ten opener vs Rutgers.
 In his last game during his junior year, in the Taxslayer Bowl against Georgia he had eleven tackles in a compact fallen short when Penn State lost 24-17 after scoring fourteen unanswered points to pull within a touchdown.